rswinkle/sdl_img/README.md

 more finalized packaging processes but I'm using [NSIS](http://nsis.sourceforge.net/Main_Page) to create my windows installer and [fpm](https://github.com/jordansissel/fpm) on linux to create linux packages.
-Maybe I'll even try something like AppImage or flatpak long term just for fun.
+Maybe I'll even try something like AppImage or Flatpak long term just for fun.

 TODO/IDEAS